 Again, the electron went towards destination A and the positron went towards destination B. If Alice and Bob are taking measurements along X-axis, they will definitely get the result as expected in Case 1.
 Likewise, if Alice and Bob are taking measurements along Z-axis, they will unquestionably get the result as expected as Case 2.

 Now suppose, if Alice is taking measurement along X-axis, therefore get the result as (+x) or (-x).
 Here comes the catch.
-What if Bob takes his measurement along Z-axis, rather than taking measurement along X-axis?
+What if Bob takes his measurement along Z-axis, rather than taking measurements along X-axis?

 Yup, you heard me right.
 According to the quantum indeterminacy or uncertainty principle, the position-momentum complementarity only applies to the measurement taken in opposite direction.